-- Largely unmodified roche moutonnée glacial landform of Peninsula Hill with a smoother and more coherent 'up ice' slope to the southwest/south, and a steeper rough 'plucked' slope extending from the northeast around to the northwest.
+- 1. Largely unmodified roche moutonnée glacial landform of Peninsula Hill with a smoother and more coherent 'up ice' slope to the southwest/south, and a steeper rough 'plucked' slope extending from the northeast around to the northwest.
 Highest point: 834m.
-This form indicates the direction of travel of the glacier that formed the roche moutonnee clearly. - Exposed and irregular rock faces and outcrops, landslips and loose boulders throughout the northwestern, northern and north-eastern flanks with thin soil cover. - 3.
-Two elevated landform 'ribs' extending on a west to east alignment on the south side of the hill. - Further afield, the roche moutonnée of Peninsula Hill is linked to the roche moutonnée of Jacks Point Hill by the Tablelands - a hummocky elevated area formed by glacial processes.
+This form indicates the direction of travel of the glacier that formed the roche moutonnee clearly. - 2.
+Exposed and irregular rock faces and outcrops, landslips and loose boulders throughout the northwestern, northern and north-eastern flanks with thin soil cover. - Two elevated landform 'ribs' extending on a west to east alignment on the south side of the hill. - Further afield, the roche moutonnée of Peninsula Hill is linked to the roche moutonnée of Jacks Point Hill by the Tablelands - a hummocky elevated area formed by glacial processes.

-- A series of steep gullies draining from the western, northern, and eastern hill slopes to the Frankton Arm of Whakatipu Waimāori (Lake Whakatipu) or the Kawarau River. - Shallow gullies (including localised wetlands) draining the lower-lying landform ribs to the south of the hill in an easterly direction and which eventually discharge into the Kawarau River. - A series of small tarns, formed in topographic depressions in the bedrock left by glacial processes, around the crest of Peninsula Hill and the lower north-western hill slopes.
+- A series of steep gullies draining from the western, northern, and eastern hill slopes to the Frankton Arm of Whakatipu Waimāori (Lake Whakatipu) or the Kawarau River. - Shallow gullies (including localised wetlands) draining the lower-lying landform ribs to the south of the hill in an easterly direction, and which eventually discharge into the Kawarau River.